 The ‘unofficial’ stuff…

-She loves going to the theatre, live music concerts (especially if it’s her man crush Adam Lambert) walks in the countryside, a good G and T, lazing away afternoons reading a good book, and watching re-runs of Silent Witness.
+She loves going to the theatre, live music concerts (especially if it’s her man crush Adam Lambert or the divine Cumberbatch) walks in the countryside, a good G and T, lazing away afternoons reading a good book, and watching re-runs of Silent Witness.

 If you’d like any e-book signed by Susan, please click here to be directed to the Authorgraph site.
 Alternatively email her at author at susanmacnicol dot com or contact her via Facebook.

 Susan is Editor in Chief for Divine Magazine, an entertainment, music and LGBTQ e-zine.
 She loves being part of the team and getting to meet a load of interesting and often quirky people.
 If you have a yen to write a few articles for Divine, or perhaps do a guest post for them, please feel free to get in touch at firstname.lastname@example.org.
 Find out more about what Divine does here.

 SPEAKING APPEARANCES – Ahem. *as she clears her throat*

 If you fancy hearing Susan’s dulcet tones, or fancy a laugh, here’s some radio interviews she’s done over the years.
 You might find them informative, hopefully you’ll have a chuckle or two.
 The first one is a Benedict Cumberbatch themed conversation between two dyed in the wool Cumberbitches

 Southend Radio- Sunday Live with Tracy Cooper.
 There are two parts to the interview, you can listen below.

 Nicholas Downs and Susan also appeared on Wrote Podcast with Baz Collins and Vance Bastian, talking about Sight Unseen and M/M Romance in general.
 You can listen to this below: